 The Waldo-Durgin Mixed-Use Project is a large mixed-use development to include a hotel, a residential building, and a parking garage along with commercial uses along the street-front.
-The development is being proposed pursuant to an overlay zoning district that was established at Coolidge Corner at the 2019 Annual Town Meeting.
+The development is currently being permitted with the Planning Board and Zoning Board of Appeals pursuant to an overlay zoning district that was established at Coolidge Corner at the 2019 Annual Town Meeting.

 Kent Street Affordable Senior Housing

 A proposal for suitable Air Rights development of Affordable Senior Housing over the Kent/Station Street Parking Lot, with retention of the public parking on the site.
 This proposal is on hold until the Transportation Division proposes to the Transportation Board to what extent some commercial public parking spaces currently utilizing this site may be accommodated in other nearby rights-of-way.